smartinrub/sergiomartinrubio.com/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 curl -X POST localhost:8080/actuator/refresh
 ```

->Note: **What's happening under the hood?** The `ContextRefresher` class is called, then it iterates through all the property sources and searches for changes, publishes an event to signal a change in the environment and finally it destroys the current instance of all beans in this scope and forces a refresh on next method execution.
+>Note: **What's happening under the hood?** The `ContextRefresher` class is called, then it iterates through all the property sources and searches for changes, publishes an event to signal a change in the environment and finally it destroys the current instance of all beans in this scope and forces a refresh on the next method execution.

 As you can see this is a very nice feature, however it is not very convenient out-of-the-box, because once you start having many services running refreshing on each one will become a hassle, that is why _Spring_ provides a practical way to trigger the refresh event for all related services when property change, and this can be achieved with [Spring Cloud Bus](https://cloud.spring.io/spring-cloud-bus/reference/html/){:target="_blank"}. **How does it work?** When the refresh event of one of the services is triggered, this event is automatically broadcasted through all the other services by using a message broker, and this can be translated as a distributed **Actuator**.